pUrGe12/TerminAI_V2/README.md

 ---

 If it becomes too heavy for your computer to run all these models along with other systems in parallel, you can use the resources of a workstation and run this in your own computer!
 (Coming out soon)

+---

+The way we get the execution order working, we execute the first command, and get the output, then use that to execute the second command and so on.